John McKay (guitarist)

-McKay has been cited as an influence by guitarists such as Geordie Walker of Killing Joke, Robert Smith of the Cure, the Edge of U2, Steve Albini of Big Black, Thurston Moore of Sonic Youth, Johnny Marr of the Smiths, Jim Reid of the Jesus and Mary Chain, Kevin Shields of My Bloody Valentine and Boz Boorer.
-Record producer Steve Lillywhite stated that McKay was the innovator.
+McKay has been cited as an influence by guitarists such as Geordie Walker of Killing Joke, Robert Smith of the Cure, The Edge of U2, Steve Albini of Big Black, Thurston Moore of Sonic Youth, Johnny Marr of the Smiths, Jim Reid of the Jesus and Mary Chain and Kevin Shields of My Bloody Valentine.
+He has been qualified as the "innovator" by producer Steve Lillywhite.

+In 2025, he released his first solo album Sixes and Sevens which received critical acclaim.

+Life and career

-Siouxsie and the Banshees (1977–1979)
+Early years: Siouxsie and the Banshees

-McKay grew up in Hemel Hempstead.
+McKay grew up in Hemel Hempstead, a suburban town located 24 miles (39 km) north-west of London.
 On 2 July 1977, he joined the band Siouxsie and the Banshees, replacing guitarist Peter Fenton.
 McKay played his first concert with the band on 9 July at London's Vortex club.
 His first studio recording with the band was a session for John Peel on BBC radio in November 1977.
 McKay composed the tune of their first hit single, 1978's "Hong Kong Garden", as well as much of the material found on the band's first two albums, 1978's The Scream and 1979's Join Hands.
 He is a self-taught musician.
 Music historian Nick Kent wrote that McKay had "a bent for more adventurous guitar styles involving minor/diminished seventh chord work".
 Journalist Scott Calhoun wrote that "McKay made use of harmonics as means of artistic expression as well as way of creating textures related to new approaches in the use of the electric guitar".
 On certain tracks on The Scream such as "Jigsaw Feeling", he had a bell-like sound quality.
 He used two-note chords on several songs of Join Hands.
 McKay also played saxophone on the songs "Suburban Relapse", "Switch", "Regal Zone", "Playground Twist" and "Pulled to Bits".
 He left the band at the beginning of the Join Hands tour, a few hours before a concert in Aberdeen at the Capitol on 7 September 1979.
-He and drummer Kenny Morris chose to flee the town after having a dispute with Siouxsie and manager Nils Stevenson during a signing session at the Other Record Shop on Union Street.
+He and drummer Kenny Morris chose to flee the town after having a dispute with Siouxsie Sioux and manager Nils Stevenson during a signing session at the Other Record Shop on Union Street.
+The band's co-founder Steven Severin stated at that time of the split that "As far as coming up with the tunes, it was John certainly.
+But when it came to matching the lyrics with the music then it was down to us.
+All arrangements were always a group effort."

-He later led a trio named Zor Gabor, which released a three-track 12" EP Tightrope in 1987 on the In Tape label.
-It was reviewed "record of the week" by Sounds.

-In December 2022, it was announced that McKay was doing an event in Leeds in April 2023, titled "An Evening with John McKay of Siouxsie and the Banshees 77-79" (in conversation and demonstrating the "metal-shard roar" guitar sound).
-It will occur on Sunday 2 April 2023.
+Kent wrote that Mckay "although a latecomer, immediately established himself as a vital ingredient in the shaping of the band’s music.
+His guitar playing formed a dominant textural dimension to the Spartan overall sound, while his riffs and chord progressions provided the vital form around which the other three Banshees functioned."